 You'll receive an email notification when a manuscript is assigned to you.
 You can also check your Reviewer Dashboard at any time — assigned manuscripts appear under the "Assigned" tab.

-To qualify for a five-star review, you must accept the assignment within 3 days of receiving it and complete the review within 7 days of acceptance.
-Reviews submitted outside these windows may still be accepted but will not be eligible for a five-star rating.
+Before accepting an invitation, reviewers should first ensure that they can provide a high-quality review within 14 days.
+To qualify for a five-star review, you must also accept the assignment within 3 days of receiving it and complete the review within 7 days of acceptance.
+Reviews submitted outside those windows may still be considered, but they will not be eligible for a five-star rating.

 If you need more time, contact support@opensourcecardiology.org before the deadline and we will do our best to accommodate.